siobhanlgorman/favoureats/README.md

   * As a registered user I can create/read/update/delete my own review posts so that I can manage my own content (could-have / complete)(#17)

 ### Scope
-  * The scope of the project was large at the planning stage and during the course of implementation the scope was narrowed in order to meet the project's hard deadline.
+  * The scope of the project was large at the planning stage.
+While the ultimate goal was to allow logged in users to have full CRUD functionality for all their own content, time constraints meant this was limited to CRUD functionality only for their own recipes as this was deemed a must-have.
+More functionality for logged in users will be added in the future.
+In addition further front-end admin functionality will be added in the future but for this project full management is limited to backend Django admin panel and front-end CRUD over the recipes created by the admin.

 ### Structure
+The website consists of six pages: Home, About, Recipes, My Recipes, Register and Sign In/Sign Out pages.
+Home, About and Recipes can be viewed by all users.
+My Recipes is limited to logged in users.
 ### Existing Features
 #### All Pages
 ?????????
 Screenshots here same as for user story testing?????